cristiscu/streamlit-for-snowflake/4-deploy-to-snowflake/08-data-viewer-native-app/readme.md

 * **modules/formats.py** - convert tabular hierarchical data to JSON, XML, YAML, JSON Path.
 * **modules/graphs.py** - render tabular hierarchical data with GraphViz graph.
 * **modules/charts.py** - render tabular hierarchical data with Plotly charts.

+## Actions

+To deploy the app as a Native App, run **`snowsql -c my_conn -f deploy.sql`**.
+Check that there are no errors (i.e. no text in red on screen).
+Switch to the Snowflake web UI and run/test/edit the app there.

+To share it with other accounts from your organization, deploy the APPLICATION PACKAGE in a private listing, and specifying other account names.
+The consumer can get the shared app from its Apps folder.

+The app as it is right now will load the **data/employees-raw.csv** into a private Snowflake table, with transformed data exposed through two secure views to the consumer.
+The generic recursive SQL query is also encapsulated in a secure stored procedure.
+All secure objects are created in the **script.sql** consumer script.